 This class concentrates on how sport events can draw support from and make a difference in communities.
 Key topics include the value of building a strong network and applying management strategies to reach planned development outcomes.
 At the conclusion of the course, students can:

 Pre-requisite: SPM6726 Issues in Sport Law or equivalent experience.
 This course is designed to further student understanding of foundational legal principles in the field of sport management, especially those principles governing contractual relationships, agency representations, and liability for wrongful conduct.
 Course objectives:

-This course is designed to explore the Athlete-Centered coaching model, what it is and how to apply its elements in daily coaching and team-building.
-The model apples to developing a team, a school program, a recreational program or an individual athlete.
+This course is designed to explore the athlete-centered coaching model, what it is and how to apply its elements in daily coaching and team-building.
+The model applies to developing a team, a school program, a recreational program, or an individual athlete.
 Leadership in sports is emphasized but correlation is made to business leadership and other high-performing cultures.
-Assignments are, largely, personally based, allowing the student to create a personal coaching plan that outline the student’s own values and goals as a coach and a useful, step-by-step model for impacting those they lead.
+Assignments are, largely, personally based, allowing the student to create a personal coaching plan that outlines the student’s own values and goals as a coach and a useful, step-by-step model for impacting those they lead.

 Law governs many aspects of business.
 An understanding of legal rules provides a framework for making sound business decisions and facilitates commercial transactions.
 The course will cover: Starting a business (entity choice); Real estate finance, zoning; Insurance; Structuring compensation; Tax planning/wealth management; and Post sports career investment (M&A due diligence, franchising, etc.).
 Course objectives:

 This course is designed to provide future sport management professionals (SMP’s) and coaches with a proven playbook on character literacy development CLD in youth and amateur athletics.
 This course provides one of the most comprehensive and progressive sports-based character curricula in the country.
 Course objectives: